-- Strategy 11.02C(1): The County shall not install new roadway lane miles on the functionally-classified network within the Coastal High Hazard Area (CHHA) unless required for evacuation purposes.
-Upgrades to existing roadways is limited to intersection improvements for safety reasons, accommodation of cyclists and pedestrians or to technological improvements that facilitate evacuation and maintain or improve evacuation clearance times. - Strategy 11.02C(2): Levels of service for hurricane evacuation clearance times as outlined in this Chapter, and, for roadways as outlined in the Transportation Element of this Plan, shall be achieved by limiting coastal populations and by adoption of evacuation procedures in the official county evacuation plan.
+Strategy 11.02C(1): The County shall not install new roadway lane miles on the functionally-classified network within the Coastal High Hazard Area (CHHA) unless required for evacuation purposes.
+Upgrades to existing roadways is limited to intersection improvements for safety reasons, accommodation of cyclists and pedestrians or to technological improvements that facilitate evacuation and maintain or improve evacuation clearance times.

+Strategy 11.02C(2): Levels of service for hurricane evacuation clearance times as outlined in this Chapter, and, for roadways as outlined in the Transportation Element of this Plan, shall be achieved by limiting coastal populations and by adoption of evacuation procedures in the official county evacuation plan.

-Hazard Mitigation [F.S.
+Hazard Mitigation and Development/Redevelopment Principles [F.S.
 163.3178(2)]

+Objective 11.02D:

-Objective 11.02D: Hernando County shall reduce the exposure of development to natural coastal hazard impacts from high tide events, storm surge, flash floods, stormwater runoff and sea level rise through regulatory standards, hazard mitigation and post-disaster redevelopment planning.
+Hernando County shall reduce the exposure of development to natural coastal hazard impacts from high tide events, storm surge, flash floods, stormwater runoff and sea level rise through regulatory standards, hazard mitigation and post-disaster redevelopment planning.

-- Strategy 11.02D(1): Update the hazard and vulnerability data in the County's geographic information system (GIS) to facilitate the identification of mitigation opportunities and to facilitate smooth and accurate operation of recovery efforts following a hazard incident. - Strategy 11.02D(2): Hernando County shall use a Local Mitigation Strategy (LMS) to identify and guide hazard mitigation activities including site development best practices that may reduce losses due to flooding and claims made under National Flood Insurance Program (NFIP) policies.
-The LMS should pursue grants and other funding to implement identified activities. - Strategy 11.02D(3): Hernando County shall adhere to the minimum requirements of the Florida Building Code and the County's Flood Damage Prevention
+Strategy 11.02D(1): Update the hazard and vulnerability data in the County's geographic information system (GIS) to facilitate the identification of mitigation opportunities and to facilitate smooth and accurate operation of recovery efforts following a hazard incident.

+Strategy 11.02D(2): Hernando County shall implement a Local Mitigation Strategy (LMS) to identify and guide hazard mitigation activities including site development techniques and best practices that may reduce losses due to flooding and claims made under National Flood Insurance Program (NFIP) policies.
+Other techniques, strategies and best practices that will be used to reduce losses due to flooding and claims under the flood insurance program include the following:

+- a.
+Use of freeboard above the minimum elevation requirement; - b.
+Maintain records of elevation certificates; - c.
+Enforcement of up to date floodplain management regulations; - d.
+Maintain records of substantial improvements and substantial damage in the floodplain; - e.
+Participate in the Community Rating System (CRS) - f.
+Implement public outreach programs; - g.
+Implement buffer and open space regulations/programs; - h.
+Require floodplain compensation where development impacts the designated floodplain; and - Minimize infrastructure investments in the floodplain.

-Ordinance as they relate to reducing flood risk and mitigating damage from natural hazards.
+Strategy 11.02D(3): Hernando County shall adhere to the minimum requirements of the Florida Building Code and the County's Flood Damage Prevention Ordinance as they relate to reducing flood risk and mitigating damage from natural hazards.

-- Strategy 11.02D(4): Hernando County shall continue to participate in the National Flood Insurance Program's (NFIP) Community Rating System (CRS) to lower the risk of community flood damage. - Strategy 11.02D(5): Hernando County recognizes the implications of sea level rise to private property, groundwater and natural resources, and public infrastructure.
-In reviewing proposals for public or private projects, consideration shall be given to: - a. project design in light of the expected life and function of the project; - b. protection of natural topographic and geologic integrity to ensure maximum adaptation to sea level rise; - c. analysis of projected public and private expenditures as a part of evaluation of project scope and of engineering solutions designed to remove or reduce the risk of coastal flooding to real property or infrastructure.
+Strategy 11.02D(4): Hernando County shall continue to participate in the National Flood Insurance Program's (NFIP) Community Rating System (CRS) to lower the risk of community flood damage.

+Strategy 11.02D(5): Hernando County recognizes the potential adverse impacts of sea level rise to private property, vulnerable populations, groundwater and natural resources, and public infrastructure.
+In reviewing proposals for development or redevelopment, consideration shall be given to:

+- a. project design in light of the required codes, engineering standards and best practices; - b. protection of natural vegetation, marsh species, wetlands, floodplains, and natural drainage features to ensure maximum adaptation to sea level rise; - c. analysis of projected impacts to infrastructure. - d. the projected rise in sea level by the National Oceanic and Atmospheric Administration (NOAH) or other professional accepted scientific studies; - e. adequate buffers from wetlands, rivers, streams and tidally influenced bodies of water; - f. a development pattern that maintains low density, conservation areas and protects natural areas; - g. documented extreme tides, flooding and rainfall events

-Post-Disaster Redevelopment
+Hazard Mitigation Principles and Post-Disaster Redevelopment